BastianHofmann/fractal-magic/README.md

 ```

 Notice that you only have to set the singular resource binding.
-This will return a Symfony response with the data in place.
+This will return a Symfony response with the data in place, which you can return from your controller or route closure.

 ## Laravel Usage